Blog > Technology

 Tech's Role in Inclusion

-1. Accessible Websites and Applications: Employers should ensure that their websites and digital platforms are designed with accessibility in mind.
-This involves providing alternative text for images, clear navigation, and compatibility with screen readers and keyboard navigation.
+1. Accessible Websites and Applications: Businesses should ensure their websites and other online platforms are accessible.
+This entails using alt texts for images, clear navigation systems, and compatibility with screen readers and keyboard navigation.

 3. Inclusive Communication: Video conferencing and virtual meetings have become standard in the workplace.
-Employers must use platforms that support real-time captioning and sign language interpretation to ensure effective communication for all participants.
+Employers must choose platforms that support real-time captioning and sign language interpretation to facilitate effective communication for all participants.

 For Diverse Job Seekers